endropie/mcp-setup/src/tools/README.md

 ## Advanced Schema Features

-The framework supports all Zod features:
+The module supports all Zod features:

 ```typescript
 import { MCPTool, McpInput } from "mcp-setup";